rensandao/CarND-Term1-P2-Traffic_sign_classifier-Wei/writeup_mine.md

 But to use it, it needed some changed.
 The Subsampling layers were replaced with max pooling layers, and activation function used ReLU which helps created nonlinear results.
 Counting the total sign classes, the output classes was thus set to 43.
 The optimizer was AdamOptimizer, as it was.

 During adjustment, I also added a Dropout layer to see whether it help release over-fitting.
-It turns out to be pretty well, though the train accuracy is a (1.1-0.2) lower than before.
+It turns out to be pretty well, though the train accuracy is a (0.1-0.2) lower than before.

 The number of epochs has also been related to trainning effect. worrying it took too long, I only set it to 20 at most.
 Learning rate was set to 0.001 at first and then 0.0008.
 As epoch was low, I didn't see obvious change for now.

 Here are my parameters for tranning:
-* rate=0.0008
+* rate= 0.0008
 * EPOCHS = 20
 * BATCH_SIZE = 128
 * SIGMA = 0.1